Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 > [!primary]
 >
-> This action is also available in TCP.
-In this case, "http/2.0" protocol is also available.
-It is based on the "ALPN" SSL/TLS field used by browsers to announce that they are attempting to establish a HTTP/2.0 connection.
+> This action is also available in **TCP**.
+In this case, **"http/2.0"** protocol is also available.
+It is based on the **"ALPN" SSL/TLS field** used by browsers to announce that they are attempting to establish an HTTP/2.0 connection.
 This way, you can have a common TCP front-end for SSL/TLS termination of HTTP 1 and 2, then direct traffic depending on the protocol version.
 >

-#### Source address.
+#### Source address

 With this rule, you can filter requests depending on their source address.
-By combining it with a rule based on the URI or the domain name, you can restrict certain resources to an enterprise proxy while exposing all of your other resources without restrictions, via your OVH Load Balancer.
+By combining it with a rule based on the URI or the domain name, you can restrict certain resources to an enterprise proxy while exposing all of your other resources without restrictions, via your **OVHcloud Load Balancer**.

 |Fields|Value|
 |---|---|